 Study the relationship between the physical body and psychology

-What we feel can very much be affected by antomy and physiology
+What we feel can very much be affected by anatomy and physiology

 Learn how medical disorders, fitness, drugs and environment can affect how a person feels and behaves

 This certificate is designed for people who either want to gain knowledge of biopsychology for further studies or those who already have knowledge of psychology, but are limited in their knowledge of biopsychology.
-They may be a graduate of another course at certificate, diploma or even degree level.
+Ideal for professional development.

 What is in the Modules?